 Consider a hollow sphere with a highly polished internal surface and a mercury-coated exterior surface that prevents light from passing through.
 After that, we can cut a thin slice out of the shell to make a curved mirror known as a spherical mirror.

-Concave Mirror: A concave mirror is a spherical mirror with a reflecting surface that is curved inwards, towards the center of the sphere.
+Concave Mirror: A concave mirror is a spherical mirror with a reflecting surface that is curved inwards, towards the centre of the sphere.

-Convex Mirror: A convex mirror is a spherical mirror with a curved outwards reflecting surface.
+Convex Mirror: A convex mirror is a spherical mirror with a curved outward reflecting surface.

 When studying spherical mirrors, there are a few essential terms to be aware of.